 Health Benefits of Peanut Butter

-- It’s an energy booster and peanut butter also keeps you blood sugar stable so you don’t get those crashes later.
+It’s an energy booster and peanut butter also keeps your blood sugar stable so you don’t get those crashes later.

-- As always, moderation.
-You ca also gain weight if you eat too much of it every day.
+As always, moderation.
+You can also gain weight if you eat too much of it every day.

 Peanut Butter Chocolate Chip Bars